Facebook Pixel How to Use Flash in Nature and Landscape Photography

 A windmill stands in the garden of the Finca Santa Anita in Salta Province, Argentina.

-General Guidelines
+General advice

-As with almost all flash use, for best results, you’ve got to get the light off your camera.
-On-camera, straight flash, looks weird and unnatural.
+On-camera flash looks weird and unnatural.
 I like to say that photographic rules are meant to be broken, but this one seems universal: get the flash off your camera.

-As with all successful photography, you need to think through your image, and the story you are trying to tell.
-Do you want a natural-looking scene or are you aiming for an artistic portrayal of your subject?
-Once you have an answer to that question you can move forward.
+As with all successful photography, you need to think through your image and the story you are trying to tell.
+Do you want a natural-looking scene, or are you aiming for an artistic portrayal of your subject?
+Once you have an answer to that question, you can move forward.

 Scrubby pines grow from the rocks of the Dakota Hogback in the foothills of Colorado outside Denver, late evening.

-Imitating Natural Light on the Landscape
+Imitating natural light on the landscape

-The near-dark hours before dawn and just after sunset, or full night, are the most suitable times to add a bit of light to a scene.
+The near-dark hours before dawn and just after sunset, as well as full night, are the most suitable times to add a bit of flash to a landscape or nature scene.
 A natural look is usually subtle and may rely heavily on the light that is already available to you.
-In my example of the juniper tree, I kept the flash setting low, and warmed the light with a gel to get a sun-like look.
-Finding the right balance between flash and ambient light is critical.

-The further you get from the flash, the dimmer, and harder the light becomes.
+The further you get from the flash, the dimmer and harder the light becomes.
 A flash aimed toward the ground will be very bright close to the strobe, fading quickly to invisibility.
 When setting your scene, use the test button to look at the throw of light across your subject.
-Aim it carefully, and take advantage of the flash’s zoom to consolidate the beam just where it is needed.
+Aim it carefully, and take advantage of the flash’s zoom to direct the beam just where it is needed.

 A Western Scrub Jay perches in a tree in the foothills of the Rocky Mountains outside Denver, CO, USA.

-For example, if you want to bring out more brightness in the sky, lengthen your shutter speed, if you want to increase the apparent brightness of your flash, open up the aperture.
-This is effective for small adjustments in camera, and keeps you from having to constantly readjust flash settings.
+For example, if you want to bring out more brightness in the sky, lengthen your shutter speed; if you want to increase the apparent brightness of your flash, open up the aperture.
+This is effective for small adjustments in-camera and keeps you from having to constantly readjust flash settings.

 AK FAI aurora 112073 17

 In such cases, a splash of light is just what I need.
-When photographing the aurora, or the night sky in general, I rarely carry an actual flash, but I’m always wearing a headlamp.
-During a typical 5-10 second exposure, if I need a little extra texture or warmth, I can pan the beam quickly over the foreground, “painting” it with light as I did in this image.
+When photographing the aurora – or the night sky in general – I rarely carry an actual flash, but I’m always wearing a headlamp.
+During a typical 5-10 second exposure, if I need a little extra texture or warmth, I can pan the beam quickly over the foreground, “painting” it with light, as I did in this image:

-Light from a typical LED is very cool, but cover it with CTO gel, and nice warm tones result.
-Light painting is a popular technique, but one that requires some practice to make sure your subject is evenly lit, and not too bright.
-Mixing light painting and ambient can be very effective to even out brightness in an image, and compensate for highlights.
-In Argentina, a few years ago, I was shooting a historic farmhouse during the late evening.
-Bright porch lights on the house needed to be evened out, so I painted some key parts of the scene.
+Note: Light painting is a popular technique, but it does require some practice to ensure your subject is evenly lit and not too bright.
+Mixing light painting and ambient light can be a very effective way to even out the brightness in an image and compensate for highlights.

 Arg Salta SantAnita house night 104133 18

-A warning: painting light can mess with the color of a digital image.
-If you use your camera’s automatic settings, as I do, light painted images will often require some color correction in post-processing.
+A warning: Light painting can mess with the color of a digital image.
+If you use your camera’s automatic settings, as I do, light-painted images will often require some color correction in post-processing.
 Shoot in RAW to be sure you retain this flexibility.

 CO Dec2009 AMRO 3

 Where I live in Alaska, the winters are long, and during the few hours of daylight, the sun is often hidden behind trees or clouds.
-The birds I love to photograph are usually stuck in flat, gray light.
-There are a few trees in my yard that the birds prefer.
-By setting up a flash (or two), gelled with CTO to emulate the absent sun, I’ve managed to create some well lit portraits of these guys.
+The birds I love to photograph are usually stuck in flat, gray light – unless I bring out my flash!

 RBNU 21Dec2011 2

 The method is similar to lighting a landscape.
 You’ve got to choose your flash placement to avoid shadows, and since there is rarely a chance to replicate a poorly exposed shot, it’s best to get your settings right and then leave them in place throughout the shoot.
-In this case, I was going for an almost studio-like look, so I took advantage of the white snow as a background, making the final image appear almost as a cut-out.

 ORJU 22Dec2011 2

 Artificial light in the outdoors offers a great opportunity to create unique images.
 Think through your shots, consider where extra light can be added, and what role it will play in the final image.
-Not every situation requires it, in fact, most don’t.
+Not every situation requires it – in fact, most don’t.
 But there are times when that extra pop of light can take a photo from mundane to extraordinary.

 Table of contents